 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-A full curriculum of coursework is taught in English in the arts, humanities, business, engineering, science, and social sciences.
+A full curriculum of HKU coursework is taught in English in the arts, humanities, business, engineering, sciences, and social sciences.

-Due to the rigor of HKU coursework, business and economics, engineering, and science courses are only recommended for those advanced in those majors as most courses have strict prerequisites and require prior introduction to the field.
-Humanities and other social science courses will have less strict prerequisites.
+Due to the rigor of HKU coursework, business and economics, engineering, and science courses are only recommended for those advanced in those majors, as most courses have strict prerequisites and require prior introduction to the field.
+Humanities and other social science courses will have less rigorous prerequisites.

 Use the following resources to learn more: